ikostrikov/pytorch-a3c/README.md

 ## A2C

-Also check sychronous version: [pytorch-a2c](https://github.com/ikostrikov/pytorch-a2c).
+I highly recommend to check a sychronous version and other algorithms: [pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).

 ## Contributions